Dangers of hang gliding

 — Tom Wolfe, The Right Stuff, 1979

-On the flatlands of Norfolk, England, we used a diesel winch and tow line on a reel to haul hang gliders into the air in hopes of encountering a thermal after releasing at 2,000 feet above the field.
+On the flatlands of Norfolk, England, we used a power winch and tow line on a reel to haul hang gliders into the air in hopes of encountering a thermal after releasing at 2,000 feet above the field.
 On a flying weekend there in 1990 we were pleased that one experienced and able pilot, who had earlier voiced doubts about continuing with hang gliding, demonstrated great skill and flying ability, resulting in a series of good flights.
 We were astonished when, that evening, he announced that he was turning in his wings (or hanging up his helmet) and his glider and equipment were, therefore, for sale.
 He had carried out that cold calculation that Tom Wolfe describes and concluded that it was too dangerous.

 Emergency parachute manuals in Technical writing and programming